Resources for safety and support during COVID-19

 - The Deaf Hotline is available 24/7 through video phone (1-855-812-1001), email and chat for Deaf, DeafBlind, DeafDisabled survivors.

-- Consider reaching out to a trusted friend, co-worker, or family member who could check in with you about your safety and support needs.
+- Consider reaching out to a trusted friend, family member, or coworker who could check in with you about your safety and support needs.
 If you need help identifying support people in your life, take a look at the pod mapping worksheet from the Bay Area Transformative Justice Collective.

 - Staying Safe During COVID-19 from the National Domestic Violence Hotline.

 - Mantenerse segurx durante COVID-19 – La Línea Nacional Contra la Violencia Doméstica